Integrity and

 meaning of the word or phrase.
 To learn the metaphoric meaning of a

-word or phrase you need to learn the information that describes what
+word or phrase you need to learn the information

 A symbol is an object, shape or sound that someone decided or learned

-sound you need to learn the information that describes what the symbol is
+need to learn the information that describes what the symbol is intended to mean.
+A gesture can express a symbol.

 3 A belief as the word is used here is an idea